-The following is a summary of our financial performance for the first quarter of 2007:
+The following is a summary of our financial performance for the second quarter of 2007:

-- Our net revenue for the first quarter of 2007 totaled \$1.3 billion, an increase of 25% over the prior year's first quarter. - During the September quarter, 35% of our revenue was derived from non-desktop PC sources, including CE products, enterprise applications, notebook computers and branded product sales, as compared to 25% in the prior year and 34% in the fourth quarter of fiscal 2006. - Unit shipments increased by 33% over the prior year to 22.7 million.

-- Operating income for the September quarter was \$99 million, an increase of \$31 million over the prior year. - Operating margins improved to 8% as a percentage of net revenue in the first quarter of 2007 compared to 7% in the first quarter of 2006. - We generated \$128 million in cash flow from operations and finished the quarter with \$751 million in cash, cash equivalents and short-term investments.
+- Our net revenue for the second quarter of 2007 totaled \$1.4 billion, an increase of 28% over the prior year's second quarter. - During the December quarter, 42% of our revenue was derived from newer market sources, including notebook computers, CE products, enterprise applications, and WD branded product sales, as compared to 26% in the prior year. - Unit shipments increased by 35% over the prior year to 24.5 million. - Operating income for the December quarter was \$122 million, an increase of 17% over the prior year's second quarter. - We generated \$184 million in cash flow from operations and we finished the quarter with \$830 million in cash, cash equivalents and short-term investments.